JAMES HALPIN / PUBLISHED: AUGUST 4, 2017 | Citizens’ Voice

 Della Bednarczyk filed suit this week against the former Golden LivingCenter — East Mountain at 101 E. Mountain Blvd., Plains Twp., alleging she sustained a cut to her head, fractured femurs and bruising after the fall she sustained on Oct.
 1.

-According to a complaint filed in federal court by the Anzalone Law Offices, Bednarczyk was admitted into the care facility in February 2011 with dementia, diabetes and other ailments.
+According to a complaint filed in federal court by the Anzalone Law Offices, LLC, Bednarczyk was admitted into the care facility in February 2011 with dementia, diabetes and other ailments.

 Bednarczyk has limited mobility and requires assistance performing daily functions including eating, drinking and getting dressed, the complaint says.